 Upon completion of this course the student should be able to interpret residential drawings, draft architectural drawings and use industry references.

 Drawings studied include floor plans, elevations, sections, details and schedules.
 In addition to lab assignments, students will draft on coldpress board, vellum and plastic film.
 This course is required in the Interior Design, Interior Entrepreneurship and Interior Merchandising AAS programs.
 2 hrs. lecture, 3 hrs. lab/wk

-Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$140 to \$160
+Associated Costs: These are additional (out-of-pocket) expense considerations that students should expect in addition to the course tuition, fees, and textbooks. \$140 to \$160.